KaiweiLL/overnight-fires/README.md

-# overnight fires: algorithms and analysis
+# overnight fires: data processing, algorithms and analysis
 R Code in support of "Drought triggers and sustains overnight fires in North America".

 This code uses active fire detection data from geostationary satellite images and terrestrial fire records to characterize the hourly fire diurnal cycle of each large fire (≥1000 Ha) and identify overnight burning events (OBEs, i.e., fire activity was detected during every nighttime hour in a single day within a known fire perimeter) in North America during the 2017-2020 period.
 The distribution, characteristics, and implications of OBEs are further analyzed.
 A systematic examination of fire weather metrics is conducted to assess underlying drivers and explore the prediction of OBEs.